211 34 Malmö

 The future system architecture vision is based on a separation between Marketing (frontends, omnichannel, apps, content consumers) and IT (business systems, data ownership, critical infrastructure), allowing the two parts of the system to evolve in different steps.

-Uniform DXC is key in this approach allowing editors to get of ground fast with composing engaging and meaningful end user experiences in the new frontend using data from the existing business critical backend systems.
+Uniform DXC is key in this approach allowing editors to get of ground fast with composing engaging and meaningful customer experiences in the new frontend using data from existing business critical backend systems.
 While we at the same time build up the new architecture behind the scenes.

 The plan was set, next up was to compose the right technology stack to support the ambitious vision.
 Over the course of 4 weeks, we conducted a thorough vendor selection across all main systems in play including DAM, PIM, Commerce, DXC and web app management.
 The current CMS in use (Sitecore) is kept in the stack.
 After evaluating +20 systems we ended up with a modern and comprehensive tech stack consisting of:

-With a clear digital strategy and a new technology stack in place, next up was to define the first version of Triumphs new e-commerce platform together with Triumphs digital team.
-The plan is to launch an MVP connecting all the basics, laying the foundation for Triumphs ambitious digital growth strategy.
-The platform is planned to launch later this year (2023).
+Wit the new stack in place, next up was to define the first version of Triumphs new e-commerce platform together with Triumphs digital team.
+We planned to launch the first MVP to connect all the basics and create the foundation for Triumphs ambitious digital growth strategy.
+The MVP went live (on time and budget October 2023)

-The road map is drawing up a substantial evolution of the platform into a modern composable digital ecosystem, securing faster time to market, agility and lower cost for hosting and scaling the platform over time.
+What's next? - With the MVP safely over the line, we continue to pursue Triumphs ambitious road map as a substantial evolution of the platform into a modern composable digital ecosystem, securing faster time to market, better customer experience, agility and lower cost for hosting and scaling the platform over time.